-In my last post I described this blog as “a tale of the journey from what I am to what I want to be.”
+In my previous post I described this blog as “a tale of the journey from what I am to what I want to be.”
 There are so many things I want to write about, but I’ll do my best to keep it all under control.
 One of the ways I plan to do that is by imposing a 500-word limit to my posts.
+(Note from my future self: I will soon abandon this word limit.)

 The place in the United States I’m pining for tends to change depending on my mood.
 I was born in Texas but came of age in Minnesota.
 I miss both places, but more often than not Minnesota – and specifically the Twin Cities area of Minneapolis and Saint Paul – comes out ahead.